-Jeff has supported multiple companies that have reached successful outcomes, including Fitbit (NYSE:FIT); Sendgrid (NYSE:SEND, Twilio); Eventbrite (NYSE:EB); Mint (Intuit); Brightroll (Yahoo); LiveRamp (Acxiom); Wildfire (Google); Bleacher Report (Turner); Sapho (Citrix) and Vungle (Blackrock).
+Jeff has supported multiple companies that have reached successful outcomes, including Fitbit (NYSE:FIT); Sendgrid (NYSE:SEND, Twilio); Eventbrite (NYSE:EB); Postmates (Uber); Poshmark (NASD:POSH); Mint (Intuit); Brightroll (Yahoo); LiveRamp (Acxiom); Wildfire (Google); Sapho (Citrix) and Vungle (Blackrock).
 The founders of his most successful companies have a few things in common: a clear vision for their product or industry, an understanding of the dynamics of their market, smarts and determination.
 It was never easy: each of them almost failed multiple times, but pushed through adversity to make it happen.

-His current investments include Vidyard, Postmates, Molekule, Shippo and Front.
-He is a board director at Messari, Loft Orbital, Groove, Menten AI, Scroll, Arch Systems and a couple of still-stealth startups.
+His current investments include ClassDojo, Vidyard, Shippo, Front and MakersPlace.
+He is a board director at Loft Orbital, Arch Systems, Messari, Menten AI, Usergems, and a few still-stealth startups.

 Jeff was born, raised and educated in France.
 He graduated from Université Paris Descartes with an MS in Computer Science and a degree in Distributed Computing.
 He was an early employee at a fintech startup called Effix, where he started as a developer and became its CTO.
 Reuters acquired Effix and Jeff moved into product development and leadership roles across the company.
 In 2000 he immigrated to the U.S. and joined RVC, Reuters’ $450 million corporate venture capital fund, as a general partner in its Silicon Valley office.

 Andy advises and invests in seed-stage startups that help every business operate like the best companies in the world.
-The idea: productize the business management software and developer tools that tech-forward behemoths typically build internally for their own use; create lasting value by delivering productivity gains and cost savings to both nimble startups and large industrials that have been slow to embrace new technology.
+The idea: productize the business software and developer tools that tech-forward behemoths typically build internally for their own use; create lasting value by delivering productivity gains and cost savings across functions ranging from sales & marketing to finance & operations.
 He loves investing in “unsexy” ideas and stellar teams who perhaps look a little different than the Silicon Valley standard.

 Born and raised in the UK, Andy holds a BA with honors in Economics from the University of Sheffield, a global top 100 university nestled in Yorkshire’s stunning Peak District.
 In 2010, he moved from London to San Francisco, where he has set down roots and is building a family.

 Ashley is the operational lynchpin of Uncork Capital.
-She was the firm’s first employee, and helped establish all of its processes and systems.
+She was the firm’s first employee and helped establish all of its processes and systems.
 Her contributions and responsibilities touch every aspect of the business.
-For starters: She manages corporate accounting, developed and maintains the firm’s internal deal flow management system, oversees legal documentation, plans all events and manages the Uncork Platform.
+Ashley’s responsibilities include all operational, financial, legal, funding, budgeting, HR, events to ensuring the firm runs at top-notch performance.

 Ashley graduated from the University of Oregon with a BS in business administration/marketing.